gregorywiltord/Visual-Cryptography-/README.md

 1. Click on the "Login" link to go to the login page.
 2. Enter your registered name and the password provided during registration (share2 string).
-3. If the shares match, the original image will be displayed.
+3. If the shares matched the user gains access into system

 ## Security Note